inab/disease_perception/REST/INSTALL.md

-# Commorbidities REST API
+# Install instructions of comorbidities REST API

-This program is written for Python 3.5 or later.
+The source code of this API is written for Python 3.5 or later.
 It depends on standard libreries, plus the ones declared in [requirements.txt](requirements.txt).

 * In order to install the dependencies you need `pip` and `venv` Python modules.
 	- `pip` is available in many Linux distributions (Ubuntu package `python-pip`, CentOS EPEL package `python-pip`), and also as [pip](https://pip.pypa.io/en/stable/) Python package.